telerik/blazor-docs/components/grid/events.md

 ### Command Button Click

 The command buttons of a grid provide an `OnClick` event before firing their built-in command (such as opening a row for editing, or adding a new row).
 You can do this to implement some additional logic and to also handle custom commands - both from a [Command Column]({%slug components/grid/columns/command%}), and from a [Toolbar Button]({%slug components/grid/features/toolbar%})

+### Export Events

+When exporting the content of the grid, it will fire events like `OnBeforeExport` and `OnAfterExport`.
+They allow you to get or modify the columns and their settings, provide custom data, to cancel the export, and to also get the final file output.
+You can read more about them and find code examples in the [Grid Export Events]({%slug grid-export-events%}) article.

 ### SelectedItemsChanged